Reenakalkandha1234/Task-5-Elevate-labs-DATA-ANALYST-INTERNSHIP/README.md

 ## 📂 Dataset

-The dataset used is the [Titanic dataset](https://www.kaggle.com/c/titanic/data), which includes:
+The dataset used is the [Titanic dataset] which includes:
 - Passenger details such as age, sex, class, fare, etc.
 - Survival status (0 = No, 1 = Yes)